 Home to over 264 million locals, Indonesia is the fourth most populated country in the world.
 The education landscape in Indonesia has changed through the years from the Dutch colonial period with very traditional schools to today’s diverse range of institutions available.

-For foreign expats who have incorporated a company in Indonesia, and wants to bring their children in to study, or learners looking for educational opportunities in the country, you will need a valid visa.
+For foreign expats who have incorporated a company in Indonesia, and want to bring their children in to study, or learners looking for educational opportunities in the country, you will need a valid visa.

 There are generally three tiers of education in Indonesia – primary, secondary, and tertiary education.
 This is similar to many other countries as well.